Jail Or Death: Migrants Expelled By Trump Fear For Their Fate - UrduPoint

 Her husband Mohammad Asadi, 31, who ran a construction company back home, was threatened by the Taliban for selling materials to American companies.

-"I know if I go back I will die there.
-I will be killed by the Taliban," Marwa told AFP in English, in an interview conducted through the center's perimeter fence.
+"I know if I go back, I will die there.
+I will be killed by the Taliban," Marwa told AFP in an interview conducted through the center's perimeter fence.

 Alireza Salimivir, a 35-year-old Iranian Christian, said he and his wife face a similar fate.